Hajar1010/Tip_calculator/README.md

 # Tip_Calculator
-A simple terminal program that calculates how much tip to leave based on your meal cost and tip percentage
+A simple terminal program that calculates how much tip to leave based on your meal cost and tip

 ## What It Does
 Asks the user: